State Highway 29 (New Zealand): Future

-During 2010 and 2011, NZTA investigated the possibility of realigning the section of SH 29 between Soldiers Road and Ngamuwahine Road, in order to improve safety.
-If constructed, the alignment is estimated to cost around $6 million.
+Between 2010 and 2011, the New Zealand Transport Agency (NZTA) investigated a proposed realignment of State Highway 29 between Soldiers Road and Ngamuwahine Road to improve safety.
+The project was estimated to cost approximately NZ$6 million if constructed.

 Between 2010 and 2012, NZTA investigated the possibility of improving SH 29 between Omanawa Road and the SH 36/Route K roundabout.
 Three options were investigated.
 All of them involve turning that section of road into a limited access highway with grade separated junctions.
 A number of reasons were given by the NZTA for why improvements were needed.
 These included the high crash rate, high traffic volumes, and concerns over ground stability.